Collective modes and terahertz near-field response of superconductors: Discussion

 \section{Discussion}

 We studied the non local EM response properties of superconductors which are of great importance to the emerging field of THz near field experiments.
-With analytical formulas for the non local optical conductivity and plots of reflection coefficients, we have demonstrated that for monolayer or multilayer quasi two dimensional superconductors essentially all of the interesting collective modes (plasmons, hyperbolic interlayer or Josephson plasmons, the Carlson-Goldman mode, the amplitude(Higgs) mode and the Bardasis-Schrieffer mode) couple linearly to the THz EM fields produced by near field probes.
+With analytical formulas for the non local optical conductivity and plots of reflection coefficients, we have demonstrated that for monolayer or multilayer quasi two dimensional superconductors essentially all of the interesting collective modes (plasmons, hyperbolic interlayer or Josephson plasmons, the Carlson-Goldman mode, the amplitude (Higgs) mode and the Bardasis-Schrieffer mode) couple linearly to the THz EM fields produced by near field probes.
 As old arguments of Anderson show, the dispersion of the plasmon ($\sqrt{q}$) is essentially unaffected by superconductivity but the gap substantially suppresses the loss at low frequencies.
 Fig.~\ref{fig:Monolayer_plasmon_cg}(a) shows the plasmon dispersion expected for a monolayer superconductor.
 In superconducting bilayers, an additional acoustic ($\omega \propto q$) plasmon (phase) mode exists and is also easily observable in near field experiments (Fig.~\ref{fig:double_layer_rp}(b)).
 As the temperature becomes close to T$_c$, as shown by Fig.~\ref{fig:Monolayer_plasmon_cg}(b), the Carlson-Goldman mode appears but as a very weak feature across the resonance since it has almost no net charge density fluctuation.
 Note that this mode is not enhanced in multilayer systems.
 The amplitude (Higgs) mode appears in the EM response because it couples to the phase fluctuation with a matrix element that is non-zero if there is no perfect particle hole symmetry (\equa{eqn:higgs_coupling_C0}).
 The ultimate coupling to THz near field is proportional to the square of the near field momentum $q$ (\equa{eqn:sigma_higgs}), and is strongly enhanced by an anticrossing with the plasmon or phase modes.
 The Higgs mode is only weakly visible for monolayer materials because the $\sqrt{q}$ plasmon dispersion means that the anticrossing occurs at a very small momentum (Fig.~\ref{fig:Monolayer_plasmon_cg}(a)).
 The feature is much more easily visible in bilayer systems as an anti crossing with the acoustic plasmon (phase) mode (Fig.~\ref{fig:double_layer_rp}(b)).
+Note that the Higgs mode does appear in nonlinear far field optics \cite{Krull.2014, Matsunaga.2013,Katsumi2018,Nakamura2019,Cui.2019,Shimano2020}.
 The coupling to Bardasis-Schrieffer (subdominant order parameter) mode is very similar to that of the Higgs mode, except that it does not require particle hole symmetry breaking.
 It is again most easily visible as a large $q$ anti-crossing with the phase (Fig.~\ref{fig:double_layer_rp}(b)) or plasmon mode (Fig.~\ref{fig:Monolayer_plasmon_cg}(a)).
+Note that an analogy of the BaSh mode in excitonic insulators couples linearly to photons already at zero momentum, developing into BaSh polaritons\cite{sun2020BS}.